Automotive industry in South Africa

 In terms of fuel, major players in South Africa are locally-headquartered Engen (SA's largest petrol station chain) and Sasol, and foreign-owned brands Astron Energy, Shell, and BP.
 Forecourt chains Total and Puma Energy also have a presence, albeit smaller.
 PetroSA is the national oil and petrol company of South Africa, and is focused on natural gas extraction and production of synthetic fuels, as well as crude oil extraction.
+The country has two active crude oil refineries; the Astron Energy Refinery in the Western Cape and the Natref Refinery in the Free State, which together produce (as of 2026) a combined 208,000 barrels per day.
 The interests of the industry in SA are represented by the Fuels Industry Association of South Africa (FIASA), of which the aforementioned companies are all members.

 In 2024, the average purchase price of a new passenger vehicle in South Africa was around R400,000.
 In the same year, it was estimated that there were around 1,500 distinct passenger vehicle models for sale in South Africa, 1,082 of which cost over half a million rand.
 The price of new vehicles increased by an average of 4.7% the first quarter of 2024, with the steepest increases in the hatchback and crossover segments.

 As of 2025, Toyota remains the top-selling new passenger vehicle brand in South Africa, with its best-selling model being the Corolla Cross compact SUV, which is manufactured locally.
 Toyota sells almost double the number of units per month than runner-up Suzuki, whose best-selling model is the Swift hatchback.

-Crossovers are the most popular new vehicle segment, accounting for 37.7% of sales, followed by hatchbacks at 36.2%.
-Luxury cars and sports cars each accounting for just 0.1% of sales.
+As of April 2026, crossovers are the most popular new vehicle segment, accounting for 36.9% of sales.

 Both new and preowned EVs and PHEVs are becoming more available (in terms of the number of models on offer from various manufacturers), affordable, and popular in the South African market.
 As of 2025, the local EV industry is already worth around R3 billion, and is expected to grow steadily.
-Public charging infrastructure is also set to expand significantly over the coming years, with investments from the likes of BYD, Zero Carbon Charge, and the National Automobile Association of South Africa.
+Public charging infrastructure is also set to expand significantly over the coming years, with investments from the likes of BYD, Charge, and the National Automobile Association of South Africa.